 LETTERS FROM THE GARDEN

-In partnership with LA Nature for All, Earth Share is a series of conversations on IGTV with the goal of sharing knowledge and inspiration with local organizations and individuals caring for the Earth.
+In partnership with LA Nature for All, Earth Share is a series of conversations on IGTV with the goal of sharing knowledge and inspiration with organizations and individuals caring for the Earth.
 The following is a partial transcript of our conversation with Tim Martinez, Land and Program Administrator at the Arroyos and Foothills Conservancy.
-It has been edited for length.
+It has been edited for clarity and length.

 Paloma Avila: We would like to start by asking you, what does nature mean to you?

 Tim Martinez: What a question, you know?
 I think about nature all of the time, but what does nature itself mean?
 Really, I see nature as our underlying reality.